Group Living Expectations for Resident Students

 In addition to student living spaces, each residence hall contains the following:

 - Main lounge and, when possible, a TV-recreational area for use by residents of the unit and their guests.
 Residents are encouraged to make use of these facilities and to keep them in good condition.

-- Coin-operated washers and dryers are available in most areas; card-operated washers and dryers are available in the HILL.
-Some vending machines also operate using the M-Flex declining-balance option.
-Requests for repairs or refunds should be directed to the Office of Student Affairs.
+- Vending machines which may operate using the M-Flex declining-balance option.
+Requests for repairs or refunds, should be directed to the Office of Student Affairs.

-- Vacuum cleaners in residence halls for students to use in cleaning their own rooms.
+- Vacuum cleaners for students to use in cleaning their own rooms.